 An interrogation quickly ensued, and he cracked jokes to keep his captors laughing, hoping to win their favor.
 They tossed him into a cell alone within range of his fellow inmates’ tormented screams and the constant whack, whack, whack of someone being beaten as they begged for mercy.

 “I kept pacing, waiting my turn, but it never came,” he said.
 “Instead, I was given hot food, the same food they cooked for themselves sometimes; extra blankets, eventually nine in total when everyone else only got one or two; extra light when Mohammad slid the door blocking my window open a few inches to illuminate the room; and a bottle to urinate in, which was against the rules.”

-On Day Five, Schrier was moved to a cell with 18 soldiers being held as prisoners of war so he’d have company, indicating he was liked by Mohammad, “a barbarous, murderous thug who ironically had a great of humor,” Schrier said.
+On Day Five, Schrier was moved to a cell with 18 soldiers so he’d have company, indicating he was liked by Mohammad, “a barbarous, murderous thug who ironically had a great sense of humor,” Schrier said.

 No one laid a hand on Schrier during the first month and six days of his captivity.
 He was moved back to solitary confinement for a short time, then put into a cell with a fellow American with what he described as “no common sense or street smarts.”
 They frequently fought.

 Fearing the brutal treatment his new cellmate might attract from their captors, Schrier began planning his first escape.
 He poked tiny holes around a narrow panel of the cell’s wooden door so it could be kicked out when there was an opportunity to flee.
 His cellmate thought a better plan was to perforate the thick part of the door around the knob, then punch it out and turn the key.
 It wouldn’t work, Schrier said.